 As someone who’s fished for more than two decades, I can confidently say you need little more than the cheapest rod and reel on the market and just a couple of choice fly patterns to have a ball.
 Some of my best days involved little more than wet-wading in old sneakers and a bag full of PB & J’s.
 It doesn’t have to take place in a distant National Park.
 It can be enjoyed in your hometown river or at a park, casting to a frisbee or paper plate to fine-tune your skills.

 The respect for others is also layered.
 No two souls enjoy the outdoors in exactly the same way.
 Make sure all have equal access to that enjoyment by leveling the playing field.
 That means, limit your noise pollution so all can take in the sound of birdsong and rushing water.
 Turn your phone off or just use it for the occasional photo in silent mode.
 Leave the music at home.
 Maybe opt to drive to the river in your quieter sedan instead of your Harley.
 Respect that this is an escape from clutter and noise for most.
-And respect that people will choose to do much more than just fly-fishing in these great places (hiking, biking, writing, jogging, foraging, etc.).
+And respect that people will choose to do much more than just fly-fishing in these great places, such as hiking, backpacking, mountain biking, writing, jogging, foraging, etc.